-- In the baseline year 2019 / 2020 our scope 3 emissions were limited to business travel. - In 2020/21 our scope 3 emissions included Business travel and some upstream transportation and distribution linked to the movement of waste as part of our business. - In 2021/22 we extended our scope 3 emissions to include Business travel, employee commuting and waste transportation and distribution.
+- In the original baseline year 2019 / 2020 our scope 3 emissions were limited to business travel. - In 2020/21 our scope 3 emissions included Business travel and some upstream transportation and distribution linked to the movement of waste as part of our business. - In 2021/22 we extended our scope 3 emissions to include Business travel, employee commuting and waste transportation and distribution. - In 2022/23 we added hotel stays, homeworking in our Scope 3 emissions.